lawrennd/snippets/_ml/includes/recommender-data.md

 \subsection{Obtaining the Data}

+\notes{THIS IS THE OLD APPROACH FROM THE PRACTICAL I RAN IN SHEFFIELD.
+AIM WAS TO GET THE STUDENTS TO RATE MOVIES THEMSELVES.
+THE CODE STOPPED WORKING DUE TO CHANGES IN THE GOOGLE API.}

 \notes{We are using a functionality of the Open Data Science software library to obtain the data.
 This functionality involves some prewritten code which distributes to each of you a google spreadsheet